 Value – A single numerical value or string value.

-Corner – Three numerical values or three string values (surrounded by double quotes) located in the typ, min and max columns.
+Corner – Three numerical values or three string values (surrounded by double quotes) located in the typ, min, and max columns.
 A typ value is required.
 Either or both the min and max entries may be NA, in which cases the typ entry is used.
-The typ, min and max parameters are associated with the corner_name Typ, Min and Max files and their corresponding circuit_names respectively.
+The typ, min, and max parameters are associated with the corner_name Typ, Min, and Max files and their corresponding circuit_names, respectively.

 Several Param lines are permitted as long as each of the parameter names is unique within the [C_comp Model]/[End C_comp Model] section.
 The Param values shall all be numerical or all string values (or NA).